tliron/em-dash/README.md

 **WORK IN PROGRESS, DO NOT USE**

-An enhanced GNOME Shell desktop dash, implemented as a GNOME Shell extension, for GNOME Shell version 3.24 and above.
+An enhanced GNOME Shell desktop dash, implemented as a GNOME Shell extension.

 Its primary function is to move the dash out of the overview and into the **top panel** or dock it on an **edge** of one of the **monitors**.